DEAD LETTERS is Now Live!

 For those of y'all who'd like a copy, but don't feel like cowing to our evil Bezos overlord, have patience.
 I hope to convert it to other (i.e. non-Amazon) e-formats in the near future.
 If it goes well, I may even try my hand at uploading 8 POUNDS in other formats, too.
 (If it goes poorly, you'll probably know on account of all the cursing and rending of fabric drifting through your open window from the general direction of Maine.
 E-formatting is a bitch.)

 Enjoy.
 Be kind.
-And if you like it, feel free to say so: in a review, to a friend, with pie (I'm partial to pumpkin, but in matters of baked deliciousness, I am not picky), however you wish.
-And as ever, thanks for reading; y'all are aces.
-I couldn't (and wouldn't, and probably shouldn't) do it without you.
+And if you like it, feel free to say so: in a review, or to a friend, or with pie (I'm partial to pumpkin, but in matters of baked deliciousness, I am not picky).
+And, as ever, thanks for reading; y'all are aces.